 Children can learn about problem solving, standing up for themselves, decision-making skills, working in groups, sharing and resolving conflicts.

 As children develop and grow, so does their way of playing.

-To better understand what stage your toddler might be in and to be able to monitor their play, let's take a brief look at how social play develops and changes over time for children.
+To better understand which phase your toddler might be in Games let's take a brief look at how social play develops and changes over time for children.

 There are six stages of social play and it starts at birth.

 I know this is hard to believe, but the game starts at birth.

 You know those random movements infants make with no clear purpose?
 This is actually the beginning of the game.

 This phase, which starts in childhood and is common in toddlers, is when children start to play independently.

 When engaged in solitary play, children do not seem to notice other children sitting or playing nearby during this type of play.